GVSU PAS Mission, Goals and Competencies with Outcomes

 - Recognize the unique roles and abilities of each member of the healthcare team to improve team effectiveness for the optimization of patient care.

 - Work effectively with members of the health care system utilizing team based concepts and/or leadership skills

 At the time of graduation, 100% of PA students in the Grand Valley State University PAS program will have had at least 3 Interprofessional educational experiences (IPE) with a minimum of 3 different health professional students.
 These experiences range from team based management of a virtual patient or paper based case, or working in an interprofessional team on a simulated case.

 The PAS program has implemented Interprofessional experiences through the PAS 572-574 Hospital Community Experience courses.
 In this course, PAS student get the opportunity to go to clinical sites and observe various professions in their role of patient care, including Physical Therapist, Pharmacists, surgeons, respiratory therapists, nurses, medical lab scientists, as well as medical assistants.
 Students gain an insight on roles and responsibilities as well as the knowledge these individuals have in the care of patients.

 In the past 5 years, the GVSU PAS program has presented its Interprofessional Education experiences for PAS students at 4 different conferences and has one publication in an interprofessional journal related to the IPE experiences for PAS students.

 Instill the importance of medical research as it relates to clinical practice

 Students of the GVSU PAS Program undergo rigorous training in evidence based learning (EBL).
-Students receive and demonstrate understanding of evidence based medical learning through 4 research courses and one statistics course.
-Each student is required to complete a evidence based research project.
-Students present this original research at various venues including national graduate conferences, professional PA conferences, and local institutions.
+Students receive and demonstrate understanding of evidence based medical learning through 3 research courses and one statistics course.